theatlasroom/tidbits/languages/GO.md

   - case body's break automatically unless they end with a `fallthrough` statement
   - default handles the default case
   - Switch can be used without a condition, this defaults to true, this can be useful for long if/then/else chains
+  - each test case must be unique
+  - multiple conditions can be used in each case
+  - tagless switch statements allow the use of full comparisions in our cases
+    - tagless switch statements can have overlapping cases
+    - the first matching case will be executed
+  - break statements are implicit, so do not have to be specified
+  - `fallthrough` can force a switch to fall through to the next case
+  - "Implicit breaks, explicit fallthrough"

 ```
 t := time.Now()